-7. Equipment and Parts Returns
+Equipment and Parts Returns

-The following section details how the return of various equipment and parts are to be made to BEKO USA.
+How to return various equipment and parts to BEKO USA:

-- 1. Equipment and parts must be returned to BEKO USA whenever requested. - 2.
-To process the return the following information must be provided. - a.
+- Equipment and parts must be returned to BEKO USA whenever requested. - To process the return the following information must be provided. - a.
 Distributor's Name - b.
 Physical Address - c.
 Phone Number - d.
 Part Number or Serial Number - e.
 Ticket Number issued by the Technical Service Department.
 Without a Ticket Number the return will not be processed. - The above information can be completed and sent into us by e-mail (service@bekousa.com) or for your convenience, we have created a document that you can complete and send in with all the necessary information on it for a general equipment or parts return.
-That document is located here. - 4.
-Equipment weighing less than 100 pounds must be shipped via UPS Ground using BEKO USA's UPS Account Number.
+That document is located here. - Equipment weighing less than 100 pounds must be shipped via UPS Ground using BEKO USA's UPS Account Number.
 The UPS Account Number is shown on RMA packing slip that is sent to the individual requesting the return.

-Return Shipping Address: BEKO Technologies, Corp.
+Return Shipping Address:

+BEKO Technologies, Corp.
 [Ticket Number] 900 Great Southwest pkwy SW Atlanta, GA 30336